 A — The focus is on cycling, however we are including some social events in the calendar too.
-We are building a tradition of curry evenings – keep an eye on the Calendar to see where and when they are, and we also like to have a pub stop on "last Wednesday in the month" evening rides, for a natter, a noggin and either a cool down or warm up, depending on the season.
+We are building a tradition of curry evenings – keep an eye on the Calendar to see where and when they are, and we often have a pub stop post-ride after our rides starting from Wantage for a natter, a noggin and either a cool down or warm up, depending on the season.

 Q — I've got some skills that you may be able to use – do you want them?

 A — Have a chat with any committee member – volunteer clubs thrive on energy, time and commitment – if you can offer any or all of those we'd love to get you involved.